UnifiedID2/uid2-docs-preview/preview/docs/ref-info/updates-doc.md

 4 August 2023

 A new guide for publishers that provides information about the UID2 Google Mobile Ads (GMA) Plugin for iOS.
-This plugin enables publishers who use the Google GMA SDK to send [UID2 tokens](../ref-info/glossary-uid.md#gl-uid2-token) as secure signals in ad requests from iOS apps.
+This plugin enables publishers who use the Google GMA SDK to send <Link href="../ref-info/glossary-uid#gl-uid2-token">UID2 tokens</Link> as secure signals in ad requests from iOS apps.

 For details, see [UID2 GMA Plugin for iOS Integration Guide](../guides/mobile-plugin-gma-ios.md).